apify/actor-scraper/cheerio-scraper/README.md

 - ##### **`body: String|Buffer`**

   The body from the target web page.
-If the web page is in HTML or XML format, the `body` will be a string that contains HTML or XML content.
-In other cases, the `body` with be a Buffer.
-If you need to process the `body` as a string, you can use the `contentType` object to set up encoding for the string.
+If the web page is in HTML or XML format, the `body` will be a string that contains the HTML or XML content.
+  In other cases, the `body` with be a [Buffer](https://nodejs.org/api/buffer.html).
+  If you need to process the `body` as a string, you can use the information from `contentType` property to convert the binary data into a string.

   Example:
   ```javascript